Narrowing Conversions

 Narrowing conversion is a conversion of a value including the loss of it's precision.
 Most of the times that is not what you want.
 [1]

-The compile can not determine if the specified value fits in the new field that you assign it to.
+The compiler can not determine if the specified value fits in the new field that you assign it to.
 If you are sure that there is no overflow, explicitly type cast the value to avoid the warning.

 Below shows the level of narrowing conversion of data lossness.